 Related: Laundry at Disney’s Caribbean Beach

 If swimming isn’t necessarily your thing, Caribbean Beach is home to several white sand beach areas surrounding their lake, Barefoot Bay.
-You’ll find plenty of sand, hammocks, and lounge chairs to enjoy the different areas.
+You can walk out of any of the quiet pool gates and find a sandy area along Barefoot Bay.

 It’s fun to watch the Disney Skyliner creaking by in the distance.
 I say creaking because it does make a bit of noise as it passes.

-For those considering an upcoming stay, you might want to check out our entire list of articles for Caribbean Beach here.
-Or you might enjoy the following:
+For those considering an upcoming stay at Disney’s Caribbean Beach Resort, you might enjoy the following:

-In the comments: What do you think about the pools at Caribbean Beach?
+What do you think about the pools at Caribbean Beach?
 Is this a resort you would consider because of the pool area?
 Have you stayed here and taken advantage of the pools before?
 Leave your thoughts, opinions, or any questions below in the comments.
 We’d love to hear your opinion, and it helps others gain unique perspectives.